 Two teams, two approaches:

 We started by dividing the testers into two teams of three.
 Testers in each team had the same comparable application knowledge.
 The same definitions for defect severity (major, minor) were established for both teams.
 Both teams had the same application build delivered to them.
 One team (“scripted”) would apply a traditional script-based testing approach and the other team (“exploratory”) would adopt a context-driven testing approach.
-The testing activities would be divided in two phases of three days each.
+The testing activities would be divided into two phases of three days each.

 The script-based team identified five business work-flows to test and generated 15 test cases.
 The test cases were limited in scope, so testers didn’t have any freedom to explore outside the confines of the script.